-Please run the installer/uninstaller as administrator on Windows NT, 2000, XP or Vista.
+Please run the installer/uninstaller as administrator on Windows XP/2003 and later.

-Please uninstall any existing version of mxODBC Connect Server, if you have a previous version installed (see section 2.1.3 for details).
+Please uninstall any existing version of mxODBC Connect Server, if you have a previous version installed (see section 2.2.3 for details).

 After you have downloaded the Windows installer of the egenix-mxodbc-connect-server distribution, double-click on the executable to start the installation process.
-Depending on your OS version, you may need to click through a security dialog to proceed.
+Depending on your OS version, you may need to click through a user account control (UAC) security dialog to proceed.
 Then follow the instructions of the installer.